rootjalex/rootjalex.github.io/index.md

 I received my bachelor's (2021) and master's (2022) from MIT, working under <a href="https://people.csail.mit.edu/jrk/">Jonathan Ragan-Kelley</a>, <a href="https://andrew.adams.pub">Andrew Adams</a>, and <a href="https://people.csail.mit.edu/fredo/">Fr&eacute;do Durand</a>.

 <!-- **Industry** -->
+I am currently an intern with <a href="https://research.nvidia.com/research-area/programming-languages-systems">NVIDIA's Programming Systems and Applications Research Group</a>, working on a compiler for load-balancing fused GPU database analytics kernels.
 I have done research internships on <a href="https://research.nvidia.com/labs/rtr/">NVIDIA's Real-Time Graphics</a> team working on compiling spatial Monte Carlo integrators (2025); on the <a href="https://research.adobe.com/research/systems-languages/">Adobe Research Programming Languages and Performance</a> team working on tree traversal compilers and vector instruction selection (2021 - 2023); and on <a href="https://www.linkedin.com/company/inteonco/">Intel's Inteon</a> team working on automatic scheduling for Halide (2021).

 <!-- **Support** -->